 The third round of contracts for less established technologies ran from 29th May 2019 to 18th June 2019.
 This included Advanced Conversion Technologies, Anaerobic Digestion (>5MW), Dedicated Biomass with CHP, Geothermal, Offshore Wind, Remote Island Wind (>5MW), Tidal Stream and Wave.
-With a budget of £60million it is £230m below what was offered in the last round the previous year.
-The variation in money available in each round makes planning developments very difficult and only probably accessible to the larger projects.
+With a budget of £60million it was £230m below what was offered in the last round the previous year.
+The variation in money available in each round makes planning developments very difficult and likely only accessible to larger projects.